yutaka20111005/statistics/README.md

 # statistics
-At first, Grade 2 level
+At first, Grade 2 level of Japan Statistical Society Certificate